-Snow sports and other adventures: Our 10 favourite things to do during a Scandinavian winter holiday
+Our 10 favourite snow sports and adventures during a Scandinavian winter holiday

 Now is a great time to book your winter holiday in the Nordics for the next snow season, but you better hurry!
-Imagine having a white Christmas and / or New Year, full of hearty food and amazing winter activities...
+Imagine having a white Christmas and / or New Year, full of hearty food and amazing snow sports and adventures...
 And if you're worried that you'll be cold and house-bound due to the weather...
 Think again!
-Snow sports and activities are waiting for you!

 When talking with people from warmer countries, such as Australia, we often hear comments like 'I don't think I could handle the cold' during a winter visit to the Nordics.
 People also often seem to wonder what on earth anyone can do in sub-zero temperatures, surely not much.
 Good news is that we are here to bust those myths!